dsj7419/python-learning-by-projects/09-object-oriented-programming/README.md

 ## Quiz

-*Note: This section will be updated with a quiz to test your understanding of object-oriented programming concepts.*
+Here is a quiz to test your understanding of object-oriented programming concepts.

 [Take the Quiz](https://dsj7419.github.io/python-learning-by-projects/09-object-oriented-programming/quiz)